 New English immersion courses begin every Monday from May through October in 2012.

-Still, it’s a good idea to know which is correct in a given context.
 The quick test in choosing between who and whom is to substitute he or him.
 If he sounds better, who is correct; if him sounds right, whom is correct.
 That’s because as a pronoun whom is used to represent the object of either a verb or a preposition, while who represents the subject of a verb.

 He is the consultant whom we contacted for advice.
 (We contacted him.)